 Cosmetic Acupuncture Treatment*: 90 minutes - includes acupuncture, cosmetic cupping, and/or facial gua sha.

-Cupping Treatment*: 30 minutes - Available as a standalone treatment to address muscle tension and pain or relief from coughing.
+Cupping Treatment*: 30 minutes - Available as a standalone treatment to address muscle tension and pain or relief from coughing following an illness.